ruioliveiras/blog/content/blog/2018-02-15-api-gateway/index.md

 }
 ~~~

-With the version would be possible to **run multiple versions at time**, and the bouncer-service could have special behaviour to handle multiple versions.
+With the version it should be possible to **run multiple versions at a time**, and the bouncer service could have special behaviours to handle multiple versions.
 This feature could facilitate [blue-green deploys](https://martinfowler.com/bliki/BlueGreenDeployment.html).

 All paths are declared and mapped to resources.
-So that, when the service bouncer receive the request:
+So that, when the service bouncer receives the request:
-`GET <host>/path1/125` it know that it **requires**: `resource1` and `resource2`.
+`GET <host>/path1/125` it knows that it **requires**: `resource1` and `resource2`.
-So will search if the authorized user has it.
+So it will search if the authorized user has access it.
- - if the user doesn't have, the request will not be forwarded.
+ - if the user doesn't have access to it, the request will not be forwarded.
- - if the user has, will forward and add in the http headers the *level* of resource1.
+ - if the user has access to it, the request will be forwarded, adding in to the http headers the *level* of resource1.

 <a name="extract-auth-resource"></a>